 What You’ll Need

-- Egg Mixture: I love to use whole, fresh eggs and full-fat cottage cheese for extra creaminess.
-Ready-made egg whites are great to have on hand for adding to protein smoothies or making omelets.
+- Egg Mixture: I love to use whole, fresh eggs and small curd cottage cheese for extra creaminess.
+Carton egg whites are a convenient option too.

-- Vegetables: Peppers, mushrooms, and spinach provide color and help create structure for the casserole.
-Toss in any chopped low-carb veggies you like.
-Remember to squeeze the spinach dry so the casserole doesn’t become watery.
+- Vegetables: Peppers, mushrooms, and spinach provide bright color and help create structure for the casserole.

 - Beat egg whites, then add whole eggs and cottage cheese.

-- Combine vegetables and cooked bacon mixture with eggs (full recipe below).
+- Combine the vegetables and cooked bacon mixture with eggs (full recipe below).

-- Room-temperature eggs whip up faster and fluffier than cold ones.
-Set them out while assembling the recipe and cooking the bacon.
-Whip the egg whites until soft and foamy for a lighter texture.
+- Room temperature eggs whip up faster and fluffier than cold ones.
+Set them out while assembling the recipe and cooking the bacon and onion.

-- Let this casserole rest 10 minutes after baking for clean slices.
+- Let this casserole rest 10 minutes after baking to firm up.

 Did you enjoy this Breakfast Casserole recipe?
 Be sure to leave a rating and comment below!